The Kahikolu Project:

 Safeguarding Maui’s Ecosystems & Watershed

-Welcome to the Maui Food Technology Center (MFTC) and our pivotal initiative, The Kahikolu Project – a guiding force for Maui’s delicate ecosystems and vital watersheds.
+Welcome to the Maui Food Technology Center (MFTC) and our pivotal initiative, The Kahikolu Project – a guiding force for Maui Nui’s delicate ecosystems and vital watersheds.

-Yet, perhaps most concerning is the threat posed to our island's watershed.
-As axis deer graze, they strip vegetation crucial for soil stabilization, leading to erosion and degradation of water quality in our streams and rivers - a threat not only to livelihoods but also to the very fabric of our environment.
+One critical concern is the threat they pose to our island's watershed.
+As Axis deer overgraze, they strip vegetation crucial for soil stabilization, leading to erosion and degradation of water quality in our streams and ocean – a threat not only to livelihoods but also to the very fabric of our environment.

-“Unchecked deer populations pose a grave threat to Maui's critical watersheds, stripping away crucial vegetation and endangering the very lifeblood of our island's ecosystems.”
+“Unchecked deer populations pose a grave threat to Maui Nui's critical watersheds, stripping away crucial vegetation and endangering the very lifeblood of our islands’ ecosystems.”

 MFTC supported programs: